FOREX-Dollar hovers near two-year lows as U.S. stimulus, Fed meeting embolden investors

 By Suzanne Barlyn

-Dec 15 (Reuters) - The dollar hovered close to two-year lows on Tuesday as progress toward a massive U.S. government spending bill and COVID-19 relief measures boosted spirits while investors awaited interest rate cues from the Federal Reserve's final meeting of the year.
+Dec 15 (Reuters) - The dollar hovered close to two-year lows on Tuesday as progress toward a massive U.S. government spending bill and COVID-19 relief measures boosted spirits while investors hoped for ongoing cues of easy monetary policy from the Federal Reserve's final meeting of the year.

 Many analysts also expect new guidance on how long the Fed will keep up its massive bond-buying program.

-Broad-based selling of the U.S. dollar drove the euro to hover near a 2-1/2 year peak on Tuesday.
-The single currency has rocketed 4% since early November to its highest level since April 2018, in part because of broad-based selling of the U.S. dollar and as investors bet a vast European recovery fund package will lift the regions' economies.
+Broad-based selling of the U.S. dollar drove the euro to hover near a 2-1/2-year peak on Tuesday.
+The single currency has rocketed 4% since early November to its highest level since April 2018.

 ========================================================